NativeScript/plugins/packages/theme-switcher/README.md

 ---

-If you need to switch multiple themes simultaniously, you can initialize as many switchers as you need.
+If you need to switch multiple themes simultaneously, you can initialize as many switchers as you need.
 Each switcher will load css and persist (unless disabled) the last selected theme.

 Can be useful if your app can switch different parts of the theme individually.
 For example
 1. `switcher1` switches button styles